 For teen boys with anger, emotional issues, depression, behavioral problems, legal issues, or substance abuse, we can help.
 The ability to choose a new direction is available through this Teen Challenge program for adolescent boys.
 We lovingly train troubled boys to choose a different path in life, leading them to be godly and upright young men.

 If you would like to find a Teen Challenge for your boy in Indiana, take into account that Teen Challenge Adventure Ranch could be just what you are looking for.
 Located in Arkansas, it may be a distance from Indiana, but that may be a good thing.
-Teens in need of intervention may need to get away from your hometown and the influences of friends there.
+Teens in need of intervention may need to get away from your hometown — away from the negative impact of friends and familiar places — away and the influences of friends there.

 As the initial residential Teen Challenge program for boys, Teen Challenge Adventure Ranch has been offering hope to families for upwards of 40 years.
 A relationship with Christ is the best source of transformation in the lives of the teenage boys.
 Every major part of our Teen Challenge program is biblically-based.